Vitra Wooden Dolls by Alexander Girard, 1963

 you save up to 3% discount = €3.77

-Delivery time ca. 20 days
+Delivery time ca. 50 working days

 Free shipping within Germany, Austria and Switzerland